Dynamics of continued fractions and distribution of modular symbols: Introduction and statements of results

 where $\frak p$ is a prime over $p$ in $\overline{\Qb}_p$ and $v_{\mathfrak{p}}(\phi(n))$ is the $\mathfrak{p}$-adic valuation of the Euler totient $\phi(n)$. \end{thmL}

-Similar quantitative mod $p$ non-vanishing of Dirichlet $L$-values are studied in Burungale-Sun \cite{burungale:sun}: Let $\lambda$ be a Dirichlet character of modulus $N$ and $(p, NM)=1$ and $(N,M)=1$.
+A similar quantitative mod $p$ non-vanishing of Dirichlet $L$-values is studied in Burungale--Sun \cite{burungale:sun}: Let $\lambda$ be a Dirichlet character of modulus $N$ and $(p, NM)=1$ with $(N,M)=1$.
 Removing the condition $p\nmid \phi(M)$, their result can be formulated as follows.

-Let us remark that even though Theorem \ref{non:van:thm:intro} is not strong enough as the result of Burungale-Sun, it is the first result of this type for modular $L$-values with Dirichlet twists as far as we know.
-We thus believe that the result can be taken as one of evidences that our approach opens up new direction of the research.
-In fact, the non-vanishing result is a consequence of our main results on the Mazur-Rubin conjecture which will be discussed in the next subsection, which are other examples of prospect for our approach.
+Let us remark that even though Theorem \ref{non:van:thm:intro} is not strong enough as the result of Burungale--Sun, it is the first result of this type for modular $L$-values with Dirichlet twists as far as we know.
+In fact, this non-vanishing result is a consequence of one of our main results on another Mazur--Rubin conjecture \cite{mazur} as follows.